rebitsan/GuessThatMovie/README.md

 # GuessThatMovie
-This is the github repository for group 20 in the SIADS 696 Milesstone II fall semester 2025 class.
+This is the GitHub repository for group 20 in the SIADS 696 Milestone II fall semester 2025 class.

 Our datasets can be found here:
 Movie Plot Summary Dataset: